naparuba/tanuki-www/content/pages/docs/agent/checks.md

  * Exit code 1 - Check is warning
  * Any other code - Check is failing

-This is the only convention that Consul depends on.
+This is the only convention that XXX depends on.
 Any output of the script will be captured and stored in the `notes` field so that it can be viewed by human operators.